 Make plans to join your Solo & Small Firm Section friends and colleagues at the TradeWinds Island Grand Beach Resort for meetings, networking and fun!
 The agenda and details will be available soon.

 Save the Date!
-The annual Solo and Small Firm Conference is an excellent opportunity to learn pro tips on best practices to take your firm to the next level!
-Course number and 5 CLE; 1 Mental Health & Wellness; 3 Ethics; and 4 Technology credits pending approval.
+Tech Up: Transform Your Law Practice—and Your Life, the annual Solo and Small Firm Conference is an excellent opportunity to learn pro tips on best practices to take your firm to the next level!
+Special thanks to Co-chairs/Moderators: Camara Williams, Orlando, and Stephanie Cagnet Myron, Wellington.
+Course number and 5 CLE, 3 of which may be applied toward Ethics; 1 Mental Health & Wellness; and 4 Technology pending approval.
 Registration opens soon.

 Agenda and Presenters